kuru0004/mens_tennis_outcomes/README.md

 * Players features: Height, Age, Handedness
 * Match features: Aces, Double Faults, etc.

 An overview of the process is shown in Figure 1.
-The data was prepared using the stardard Python stack (numpy, pandas, etc.) to remove or fill missing values and to select features.
+The data was prepared using the standard Python stack (numpy, pandas, etc.) to remove or fill missing values and to select features.
 Then, the match data is generated from previous player matches.
 (More detail on this appear later in this section.)
-Finally, Logistic Regression, Random Forest, and Gradient Boosted Trees all resulted in 60%accuracy.
+Finally, Logistic Regression, Random Forest, and Gradient Boosted Trees all resulted in 60% accuracy.

 <p align="center">